 Laying Hens: Papa John's currently use egg as an ingredient in two menu items.
-All ingredient eggs must be sourced from cage free production systems.
+Objective: 100% of ingredient eggs sourced from cage free production systems.

-Chicken: From 2026, all our core ingredient chicken in UK and European outlets, will be sourced from supply chains that meet the requirements of the Better Chicken Commitment.
+Chicken: In February 2020, Papa John's publicly committed to the Better Chicken Commitment (BCC) for all UK and European outlets.
+From 2026, all our core ingredient chicken, will be sourced from supply chains that meet the BCC requirements.
 Our current suppliers have committed to work with us and others within the industry, to scope out how this will be achieved.